salihcantekin/AzureServiceBusSample/README.md

-# AzureServiceBusSample
+# Azure ServiceBus Sample

 This project demonstrates how to Send to or Receive from AzureServiceBus with .Net Core.

-The solution has 3 project present Client-Sider (Publisher), Server-Side (Consumer) and Shared Library for DTOs.
+The solution has 3 project that present Client-Side (Publisher), Server-Side (Consumer) and Shared Library for DTOs.

 # ClientApi (Publisher)